-July saw the last NO PRESSURE TO BE FUNNY, for the moment, following a four year West End run and Edinburgh stint.
+2016 saw the last “No Pressure to be Funny”, for the moment, following a four year West End run and Edinburgh stint.
 This monthly topical show and podcast at the Soho Theatre in London’s West End, with LBC’s James O’Brien and former Perrier nominee Nick Revell.
 He took this to the 2012 Edinburgh Festival in association with Amnesty International, where he also performed an award-nominated solo show URBAN FOGEY and appeared alongside Phill Jupitus in COALITION, which transferred to London in early 2013.

-He has also recorded a set for London Live’s FUNNY ROTTEN SCOUNDRELS and has a brand spanking new Showreel which you can view here.
+He has also recorded a set for London Live’s “Funny Rotten Scoundrels” and you can view his showreel here.

 Alistair also regularly reviews restaurants for his Food Ponce blog.